PathologyDataScience/glimr/README.md

 #### Data

 The `data` value contains keyword arguments that are passed to the dataloader.
 At a minimum this must include `batch_size`, but can also include parameters to control data loading (e.g. prefetch) and preprocessing steps like training data augmentation.
+A typical data search space will combine constants like data paths with hyperparameters for things like data preprocessing steps and parameters.

 #### Optimization